• Skip to primary navigation

 • To a large bowl, add the puehu parāoa noa (plain flour), ōti (oats), kokonati (coconut) and huka hāura (brown sugar).

-• Add the pata (butter), mīere kōura (golden syrup) and tote (salt) to a medium sized pot.
+• Add the pata (butter), mīere kōura (golden syrup) and tote (salt) in to a medium sized pot.
 Melt it all together over medium heat, stirring occasionally.
 Once it starts to bubble, remove it from the heat.

-• Reserve half a cup of the mixture for the topping.
-Press the remaining mixture in to the prepared tray.
+• Reserve half a cup of the mixture for the topping and leave it to the side.

-• Add the pata (butter), miraka kukū reka (sweetened condensed milk), mīere kōura (golden syrup) and tote (salt) to a medium sized pot.
+• Add the pata (butter), miraka kukū reka (sweetened condensed milk), mīere kōura (golden syrup) and tote (salt) in to a medium sized pot.

-Set it over medium heat and stir as the mixture melts.
-Do not boil the mixture, the goal is for the pata (butter) to melt.
-Keep stirring as the mixture can catch on the bottom of the pot.
+• Set it over medium heat and stir continuously as the mixture melts.
+Do not boil or simmer the mixture, the goal is only for the pata (butter) and mīere kōura (golden syrup) to melt into the miraka kukū reka (condensed milk).

 • Once all of the pata (butter) has melted in to the mixture, remove from the heat.